HemanthKumar8251/Python_Projects/README.md

-This repository contains some simple yet useful python projects made using the modules
+This repository contains some simple yet useful python projects made using the modules:
+1. Key Logger
+2. Voice Recorder